MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/support-for-interface-collections.md

 </tr>
 <tr class="odd">
 <td><p>Special handling</p></td>
 <td><p>The registry settings that are associated with the instance of the USB generic parent driver that manages the composite device determine whether OBEX interfaces are managed with a single PDO or multiple PDOs.
-For an explanation of the registry settings that specify how the USB generic parent driver enumerates OBEX interfaces, see [Enumerating Interface Collections on Wireless Mobile Communication Devices](enumerating-interface-collections-on-wireless-mobile-communication-dev.md).</p></td>
+For an explanation of the registry settings that specify how the USB generic parent driver enumerates OBEX interfaces, see [Support for the Wireless Mobile Communication Device Class](support-for-the-wireless-mobile-communication-device-class--wmcdc-.md).</p></td>
 </tr>
 </tbody>
 </table>